Challenging sexism, discrimination and violence against women.

 Together we can reduce the rates of violence in our community, starting in the workplace.

-It requires support at leadership level, the formation of an internal Action Group, an organisational assessment, the development and implementation of an action plan (suited specifically to your organisation), and periodic ongoing review.
+It requires support at the leadership level, the formation of an internal Action Group, an organisational assessment, the development and implementation of an action plan (suited specifically to your organisation), and periodic ongoing review.
 Actions to ensure the ongoing sustainability of the program form part of the action plan.
 Staff training in bystander action and community responsibility is also a key element of the program.